napilab/mbus-gw-t2r/README.md

 ###	Introduction

-A easy-to-use TCP-to-RTU gateway for MODBUS protocol is supposed to be used as a tutorial for:
+A easy-to-use TCP-to-RTU gateway for MODBUS protocol is supposed to be used as a tutorial (and not only) for:

  - a development of general programming skills
  - a programming skill esspecialy for I/O on  RS323 and RS-485 ports